Laser Safety Training Course for laser light show operators

 The course runs from 09:30hrs through to 17:00hrs, with welcome tea/coffee, lunch and refreshment breaks.

-If you are unable to make the January 2018 date, our next training day will be during late spring / early summer 2018.
+If you are unable to make the April 2018 date, our next training day will be during summer 2018.